34th Street–Herald Square station: Exits

 At the north end of the primary mezzanine is the 35th Street exit, which contains a bank of turnstiles, token booth, and street stairs.
 Three staircases lead to all corners of Sixth Avenue and 35th Street except the southwest one.
 There is also a short passageway to either western corner of Broadway and 35th Street.

-The primary mezzanine also has connections with the two entrances at Broadway/Sixth Avenue and 34th Street.
+When the station was built, there were entrances at each of four corners of Broadway, Sixth Avenue, and 34th Street.
+Two stairs each led to the sidewalk outside Macy's Herald Square on the northwest corner; the Marbridge Building on the northeast corner; the Hotel McAlpin on the southeast corner; and Saks on the southwest corner.
+As of 2023, the primary mezzanine has connections with the two entrances at Broadway/Sixth Avenue and 34th Street.
 The entrance on the west side is staffed full-time and has two staircases to 34th Street.
 The northwest staircase has an entrance to an underground Burger King.
 There is a long passageway containing a single street elevator that leads to PATH at 33rd Street.
 The entrance on the east side of 34th Street is staffed part-time and when the token booth is closed, only two HEET turnstiles provide access to the mezzanine.
 This entrance has a passageway that connects to the 35th Street exit and has two pairs of exit-only turnstiles from the mezzanine.